zio/zio/docs/resources/ecosystem/community.md

 title:  "Community ZIO Libraries"
 ---

-List of first-class ZIO support libraries from the community:
+In this section we are going to introduce some of the most important libraries that have first-class ZIO support from the community.

 If you know a useful library that has first-class ZIO support, please consider [submitting a pull request](https://github.com/zio/zio/pulls) to add it to this list.